buildpacks/pack/README.md

 ## Example Usage

-Currently we recommend using the development detect image

 ```
-./pack build <REPONAME> [-p <PATH to APP>] --detect-image packsdev/v3:detect
+./pack build packs/myimage:mytag --path ./myapp
 ```

 The above will create images on your local daemon.
-If you wish to create images on a docker registry, use the `--publish` flag.
+If you wish to export images directly to a docker registry, use the `--publish` flag.

 ```
-./pack build myorg/myapp -p fixtures/node_app --detect-image packsdev/v3:detect --publish
+./pack build packs/myimage:mytag --path ./myapp --publish
 ```